 - Place the warm water and sugar in a bowl, stir.
 Dissolve the dry yeast and let it rest for 15 minutes.

 - In a bowl, electric mixer or on the table place the flour and salt, make a hole in the middle and place the dissolved yeast and the tablespoons of oil.
 Knead until a homogeneous, soft and elastic dough is obtained.
 Divide the dough into three or the parts you want.
-Make a bun and let it rest and relax for 10 minutes.
+Make a bun and let it rest and relax for about 10 minutes.

 - Roll out each bun of dough by hand or with a rolling pin and roll up until tight, pinching the dough to close.